-Standing seam roofs are quickly gaining in popularity among discerning homeowners who want to invest in a durable and long-lasting, energy-efficient and environmentally-friendly, premium quality roofing system that offers a true peace of mind for many decades to come.
+Standing seam is considered to be the high-end option among all metal roofing systems.
+It’s quite popular among savvy, discerning homeowners who want to invest in a durable and long-lasting, energy-efficient and environmentally-friendly, premium quality roofing system that offers a true peace of mind for many decades to come.

 Standing seam is a metal roofing system featuring vertical metal panels running from the ridge of the roof all the way down to the eaves.

 The upturned edge of a metal panel connecting it to the adjacent panel creates a distinctive vertical line known as a standing seam, which gives this system its characteristic, trendy, modern look.

 One distinctive design feature of standing seam is that there are no exposed screws or fasteners, which could become potential sources of leaks.

 Standing seam design incorporates hidden or concealed fasteners, which is what makes it more watertight than a similarly-looking ribbed or corrugated metal roofing system.

 Most of residential standing seam roofs are designed as watershed systems, often (but not always) requiring a minimum roof pitch / slope of 3:12 (14 degrees) or greater.